you-loan/LaraVueFy/TUTORIAL.md

 ## Structuring our application in parts

 Our components share the application strucure and if we want to have some functionalities into the structure parts and/or keep the application's files small and mainenable we need to refactor our application's file in order to separate it in several parts.
-For example in our application we can have an header containing the menu and our logo, a footer with the copyright and our social links and so on.
+For example in our application we can have an header containing the menu and our logo, a footer with the copyright, our social links and so on.

 For semplicity reasons we'll have just an header and a footer.
 Create a new folder called "layout" under `resources/js/components` folder.
 Into this one create a `AppHeader.vue` file